Corporate Governance Statement

-The current members of the risk committee are L Rozman (Chairman), M Stowell and L Spencer.
+The current members of the risk committee are M Bojanjac and M Stowell (Chairman).

 Details of these directors’ qualifications and attendance at risk committee meetings are set out in the directors’ report in the Annual Reports and on the Company website.